 As hordes of daytrippers visit Bruges every day, it’s worth staying overnight to have the city to yourself.
 Beautifully illuminated, its squares, streets, and churches look even more magical at night.

-19. Belgrade Where to Stay
+Accommodation: Where to Stay in Bruges

 Located at the confluence of the Danube and Sava rivers, Belgrade’s strategic setting has seen it fought over, invaded, and destroyed countless times over its history.